frettini/IAM_Assignment_2018/README.md

 It is divided into several parts:

-  - a mixer where all the volumes can be agjusted.
+  - a mixer where all the volumes can be adjusted.
   - the OSCManager subpatch which ensures the communication from unity to pure data.
   - the background subpatch which handles the back ground sounds.
   - the pick up object subpatch which handles the effects created every time a cube is brought back to the tile.